9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Creating and running an online course can be a lot of work, but it can also be very lucrative: some online courses (particularly business-related ones) cost thousands of dollars.

 Online courses cover a massive range of topics.
 Pick any of the popular niches we covered above, and you’ll find hundreds of different courses being offered.
-If you’re interested in taking a look at some specific examples, try my list of the 101 Best Online Business Courses for Entrepreneurs
+If you’re interested in looking at specific examples, try my list of the 101 Best Online Business Courses for Entrepreneurs

 7. Running a Membership Site

-A membership site is a bit different from an online course as it doesn’t have a fixed “start” or “end” point.
-Instead, people pay to be part of the site, usually receiving regular material such as monthly seminars, weekly tips, Q&A sessions, online networking, exclusive videos, podcast episodes, or blog posts and/or other opportunities.
+A membership site is slightly different from an online course as it doesn’t have a fixed “start” or “end” point.
+Instead, people pay to be part of the site, usually receiving regular material such as monthly seminars, weekly tips, Q&A sessions, online networking, exclusive videos, podcast episodes, blog posts, and other opportunities.

 Most membership sites charge a monthly fee.
-Members will usually get access to historic content when they join, along with fresh content that comes out regularly.
+When members join, they usually get access to historic content along with fresh content that comes out regularly.
 Normally, members can leave at any time—they don’t have to commit to a minimum stay.

 One of the biggest advantages of membership sites is that they provide a regular income.
-You’ll know roughly how much you’ll get each month, and although a certain percentage of members will likely leave every month, this is usually fairly predictable—and you’ll hopefully be more than replacing them with fresh members who arrive.
+You’ll know roughly how much you’ll get each month.
+Although a certain percentage of members will likely leave every month, this is usually fairly predictable—and you’ll hopefully be more than replacing them with fresh members who arrive.

 How Quickly Can You Make Money from Your Type of Blog?